 Ability to define problems, collect data, establish facts, and draw valid conclusions.
 Ability to interpret a variety of instructions furnished in written, oral, diagram, or schedule form.

-This job description conveys information essential to understanding the scope of the Parent Support Webinar Educator position and it is not an exhaustive list of skills, efforts, duties, responsibilities, or working conditions associated with the position.
+This job description conveys information essential to understanding the scope of the Community Coordinator position and it is not an exhaustive list of skills, efforts, duties, responsibilities or working conditions associated with the position.

-Please send your cover letter and resume to Shellie Campos, Director-Human Resources at firstname.lastname@example.org.
+Interested candidates, please send a cover letter and resume to Shellie Campos at firstname.lastname@example.org